TomographicImaging/scripts/README.md

 ### CIL
 `cil.yml` - for installing the latest release of CIL.
-`cil_test.yml` - for installing the latest
+`cil_test.yml` - for installing the latest release of CIL with the requirements for running the tests.

 ### CILViewer
-`cilviewer_ui` - for installing the latest release of CILViewer, with
+`cilviewer_ui` - for installing the latest release of CILViewer, with packages needed to run the GUI.

 ## Script for Testing CIL demos

 `test_notebooks_sequential.py` is a script for testing the CIL-Demos